ivanmonteiro/EntityFrameworkSample/README.md

 # EntityFrameworkSample

-Comprehensive Testing of Entity Framework Entities and Relationships within a .NET Core API.
+This is project adds comprehensive Testing of Entity Framework Entities and Relationships within a .NET Core API.

+## Introduction

+This is a sample project showing how to save entities **with changes to child entities/relationships** using Entity Framework in a .Net API with unit/integration tests to make sure changes are being persisted correctly.

+It is common to find errors or unexpected behavior when saving an entity with relationships when using Entity Framework (Core), especially in Web Applications and APIs.
+The main reason why I created this project is to write a sample application with tests that focus on making sure entities and relationships are being persisted correctly.
+I further detail the motivation behind this project below.

 ## Features